-Strengthening muscles for back pain and exercises you can try
+Strengthening muscles for back pain relief

 Your spine is responsible for supporting the majority of your body’s weight and performing a wide range of movements that are critical to your daily life.
-That’s why it can be so debilitating when a degenerative spine condition like a bulging disc, facet disease, bone spurs or other issues cause pain, weakness or stiffness in your back or neck.
+That’s why it can be so debilitating when a degenerative spine condition like a bulging disc, facet disease, bone spur or other issue causes pain, weakness or stiffness in your back or neck.

-Benefits of strengthening muscles
+Benefits of strengthening your supporting muscles

-- Promote weight loss and endurance — This will help reduce stress on your joints and spine and also improve your overall health.
+- Promote weight loss and endurance.
+This will help reduce stress on your joints and spine and also improve your overall health.

-- Improve your flexibility and range of motion — Stretching and other techniques can help you in these areas and reduce stiffness in your back or neck.
+- Improve your flexibility and range of motion.
+Stretching and other techniques can help you in these areas and reduce stiffness in your back or neck.

-- Strengthen your abdominal muscles — This can diminish the strain on your back by creating a stronger core.
+- Strengthen your abdominal muscles.
+This can diminish the strain on your back by creating a stronger core.